 Freijat Fayez, Housing Conditions in the Occupied Palestinian Territories, Palestinian Central Bureau of Statistics, Dissemination and Analysis of Census Findings, 2010 Rammallah.Freijat F., Politics, Livelihood, Poverty, Housing and Ways Out, Al-Auja Village as a case study, Urbanistica pvs, University of Rome, Italy, May.
 2010.

-- is a teacher of English as a foreign language (EFL) at his Alma Mater, AQU, who believes in the power of language and can use it to inspire and facilitate high quality learning through enticing and effective teaching techniques.
+Hani Abdo is a lecturer of English as a foreign language (EFL) at his Alma Mater, AQU, who believes in the power of language and can use it to inspire and facilitate high quality learning through enticing and effective teaching techniques.
 A holder of a PGdip in Literature and Philosophy from the University of Sussex (2018) through the HESPAL scheme, an MA in European Studies from the Heinrich Heine University Düsseldorf (2014) and a BA of English Language and Literature from Al-Quds University.

 PCELT-certified (Professional Certificate in English Language Teaching), A HESPAL awardee and Steering Committee Member of PELTA’s Jerusalem Chapter (Palestinian English Language Teacher’s Association).

 Assistant professor of Archaeology, educated at Granada University, Spain; ALQUDS University, Palestine; and Alexandria University, Egypt.
 Fellow of the Albright Institute of archaeological research in Jerusalem

 ▪ The art and architecture in the Classic period.

 ▪ Islamic art in Spain.

 ▪ Islamic garden.